MartyP233/kafka-streaming-public-transport/README.md

 The Chicago Transit Authority (CTA) has asked us to develop a dashboard displaying system status for its commuters.
 We have decided to use Kafka and ecosystem tools like REST Proxy and Kafka Connect to accomplish this task.

-Our architecture will look like so:
+The architecture looks like so:

 ![Project Architecture](images/diagram.png)

+Udacity provided the base architecture for the project.
+And i carried out the following steps to setup and finish the project.
 ### Step 1: Create Kafka Producers
-The first step in our plan is to configure the train stations to emit some of the events that we need.
+The first step in the plan was to configure the train stations to emit some of the events that we need.
 The CTA has placed a sensor on each side of every train station that can be programmed to take an action whenever a train arrives at the station.

-To accomplish this, you must complete the following tasks:
+To accomplish this, you completed the following tasks:

-1. Complete the code in `producers/models/producer.py`
+1. Completed the code in `producers/models/producer.py`
-1. Define a `value` schema for the arrival event in `producers/models/schemas/arrival_value.json` with the following attributes
+1. Defined a `value` schema for the arrival event in `producers/models/schemas/arrival_value.json` with the following attributes
 	* `station_id`
 	* `train_id`
 	* `direction`